Scleranthus annuus aka German Knotweed

 German Knotweed, Annual Knawel, Knawel

-How to care for German Knotweed
+How difficult is it to take care of German Knotweed

 Caring for German Knotweed is a breeze, as it is highly adaptable and forgiving to minor neglect.